A lot of mental and emotional suffering comes from the way we talk to ourselves in our own minds, what psychologists call negative self-talk.

 Often the best way to change how we feel on a regular basis is to change how we think.
 Specifically, we can learn to change how we talk to ourselves (self-talk).

 By learning to identify the ways we consistently misinterpret events in our lives (Cognitive Distortions), we can begin to think more realistically and helpfully about even the most difficult of circumstances.
-This tends to have beneficial effects for our mood and outlook in the long run.
+This tends to have beneficial effects on our mood and outlook in the long run.

 Changing our thoughts won’t change reality, but it just might change how you feel about it.